 To accomplish this critical and detailed insight, you’ll get to test users and tasks in controlled labs as well as their home or office native environment, using well defined and specific test platforms, and the unpredictable and essential local PCs, operating systems, browsers, applications, internet connections, and the entire complexity of the actual native context where real people try to interact with you.

-Without this methodology, without observing what real people DO, and listening to what they SAY – because what human beings do and what they say are often totally inconsistent – there is no other way to uncover and characterize the immediate user experience challenges, barriers, friction, and confusion.
+Without this methodology of usable, without observing what real people DO, and listening to what they SAY – because what human beings do and what they say are often totally inconsistent – there is no other way to uncover and characterize the immediate user experience challenges, barriers, friction, and confusion.
 Discovering those failures leads to specific, action-oriented implications and recommendations for improvements and permanent fixes.

-All essential members of your team – I.T., web, e-commerce, marketing, support, executive staff, product management – can and should participate and observe real time.
+All essential members of your team – I.T., web, e-commerce, marketing, support, executive staff, product management – can and should participate and observe real time to ensure everything is usable.
 This cross functional team share in defining the tasks, identifying the implications of users’ struggles, debrief on how to adapt task structure real-time, and can insert questions or additional tasks during test sessions.
 Most importantly, they share in the recommendations and action plans for improving the user experience.

 All outcomes in business — and in life — happen only within the experiences we encounter or provide.